Roberto Burioni: 2016–present day: Stand against the antivaccination movement and continuous career

-In January 2019, Burioni launched a Pact for Science, calling on all Italian political parties to sign on and pledge to follow five points: to support science as a universal value of progress and humanity; to refuse to support or tolerate pseudoscience, pseudomedicine, and any treatments that are not based on scientific and medical evidence; to prevent pseudo-scientists from creating unjustified alarm regarding health care interventions which have been scientifically and medically demonstrated to be safe; to implement programs designed to correctly inform the public about science, using experts in their fields; and to ensure that scientific research is adequately supported in terms of public financing.
-Many politicians have signed the pledge, including Beppe Grillo, founder of the Five Star Movement, a party which has strong ties to the antivaccination movement.
+In January 2019, Burioni launched a Pact for Science, calling on all Italian political parties to sign on and pledge to follow five points: to support science as a universal value of progress and humanity; to refuse to support or tolerate pseudoscience, pseudomedicine, and any treatments that are not based on scientific and medical evidence; to prevent pseudoscientists from creating unjustified alarm regarding health care interventions that have been scientifically and medically demonstrated to be safe; to implement programs designed to correctly inform the public about science, using experts in their fields; and to ensure that scientific research is adequately supported in terms of public financing.
+Many politicians signed the pledge, including Beppe Grillo, founder of the Five Star Movement, a party that has strong ties to the antivaccination movement.

+In January 2020, an article about Burioni was published in the news section of the journal Science, which reviewed his public outreach activities and celebrated his fight against anti-vaccination movements, presenting him as the person who has fought the most for the accuracy of medical-scientific information in Italy in recent years.

+In March 2021, a comprehensive article was dedicated to him in the international magazine Foreign Policy, where he was described as the Italian Dr. Fauci.

+Since the beginning of 2020, he has been a regular guest on the Italian national television program Che tempo che fa, hosted by Fabio Fazio, which airs on Sunday evenings on the national network Rai 3 and later on NOVE, where he gives short lectures on current medical and scientific topics.

 Approach with antivaccination activists

 Burioni is known for his matter-of-fact approach when dealing with antivaccination activists.
-"I don't mind being curt with those who spend five minutes on Google and want to teach me about virology, which I have studied for 35 years.
+He said: "I don't mind being curt with those who spend five minutes on Google and want to teach me about virology, which I have studied for 35 years.
 Science is no democracy."
-His stance on vaccinations has led to death threats against both himself and his daughter.
-In June 2020 the Vaccine Confidence Project found that opposition to a Coronavirus vaccine was very low, with Burioni noting that the anti-vax movement in Italy had nearly disappeared.
+His stance on vaccinations led to death threats against both himself and his daughter.
+In June 2020, the Vaccine Confidence Project found that opposition to a COVID-19 vaccine was very low, with Burioni commenting that the antivaccination movement in Italy had nearly disappeared.